ktgeek/supreSSHion/README.md

 variable.
 OS X automatically creates that environmental variable when you log in.

+If the key removal functionality is disabled lock events will not trigger key removal.
+When the screen is locked and the experiation time of the disable has been reached the keys will be removed.

 When a sleep event is recevied, it will reactivate the key removal if the user had disabled the key unloading functionality.

 ### What about loading my SSH key?